rnelsonchem/gcmstools/docs/calibration.rst

 ------------------

 The calibration class ``Calibrate`` is defined in the ``gcmstools.calibration`` module.
-This object must have access to an HDF storage file that contains *all* of your data to be processed.
-The default object creationg tries to open a file "data.h5"; however, an alternate name can also be passed in on construction to open a different HDF file.
+Before you start, you must have access to an HDF storage file that contains *all* of the data to be processed.
+By default, the ``Calibrate`` instance creation attempts to open a file "data.h5" in the current folder.
+If this is not the name of your HDF file, an alternate name can also be passed in on construction to open a different HDF file.

 .. code::